-Anderson, A. (2021).
+1Anderson, A. (2021).
 Public reach estimates for the SEISE project.
 Boston, MA: Museum of Science, Boston for the NISE Network.
 This material is based upon work supported by NASA under cooperative agreement award numbers NNX16AC67A and 80NSSC18M0061.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the view of the National Aeronautics and Space Administration (NASA).
-SEISE Project Professional Impacts Evaluation The professional impacts evaluation was a longitudinal study focused on professionals' content understanding, use of SEISE products, public engagement practices, and partnerships with respect to Earth and space science.
-This executive summary highlights the main findings from surveys and interviews.
-Knowledge of Earth and space topics and use of products
+SEISE Project Public Impacts Evaluations The public impacts evaluations focused on how SEISE educational products may have changed the public's understanding of NASA SMD content areas, as well as the relevance and interest of space and Earth topics.
+The summative evaluation studies also focused on how engaging the experiences were for families and explored how experiences may have supported the development of positive science identities.
+This executive summary highlights main findings from surveys, interviews, and observations.
+Engagement with Earth and space products